v4rakh/upda/_doc/Home.md

 _upda_ manages a list of updates with attributes attached to it.
-For new updates to arrive, _upda_ needs to be called via a webhook call (created within _upda_) from other applications, such as a bash script, an application like [duin](https://crazymax.dev/diun/) or simply by using the `upda-cli`.
+For new updates to arrive, _upda_ needs to be called via a webhook call (created within _upda_) from other applications, such as a bash script, an application like [duin](https://crazymax.dev/diun/) or simply by using the `upda` binary command-line.

 Please head over to the [Usage](./Usage.md) section for a quick _Getting Started_ once you've [deployed](./Deployment.md) _upda_.

-The code is hosted here: [upda and CLI application including frontend](https://git.myservermanager.com/varakh/upda).
+The code is hosted here: [upda application including frontend](https://git.myservermanager.com/varakh/upda).

 ## Features